-NOTE H - RISK MANAGEMENT
+NOTE I - RISK MANAGEMENT

 The government is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the government carries commercial insurance.
-The District has not filed any claims under this commercial coverage.
+Settled claims from these risks have not exceeded commercial coverage in the past three years.

-NOTE I - SUBSEQUENT EVENT
+NOTE J - SUBSEQUENT EVENT